Ostracion solorense: Taxonomy

 Ostracion solorense was first formally described in 1853 by the Dutch physician, herpetologist and ichthyologist Pieter Bleeker with its type locality given as Lawajong on Solor Island, Indonesia.
 This species is classified in the genus Ostracion which the 5th edition of Fishes of the World classifies within the family Ostraciidae in the suborder Ostracioidea within the order Tetraodontiformes.

 Etymology

 Ostracion solorense is classified in the genus Ostracion, this name means "little box" and is an allusion to the shape of the body of its type species, O. cubicum.
 The specific name, solorense means "of Solor", the type locality.

 Description

 Ostracion solorense has nine soft rays in both the dorsal and anal fins.
 The overall colour of the males varies from bluish-grey to blackish with thin light blue sinuous lines on the back, a wide dark stripe with paler wavy lines on the upper flank and white spots withnblack marginms along the flanks.
-The fenales have blacjk lines on the upper body, the sides are yellowish to greenish brown with a network of black lines.
+The females have black lines on the upper body, the sides are yellowish to greenish brown with a network of black lines.
 There is a characteristic bony protuberance above the upper lip.
 This species has a maximum published total length of 12 cm.